 Several auto manufacturers offer a rebate toward the cost of modifications for drivers with disabilities.
 Buick, Chevrolet, Dodge, Ford, Honda and many others offer reimbursement, often for up to $1,000.

 Your state's branch can help find aid for transportation you need to get to work.

 Finding the Right Car Insurance Coverage

 The Americans with Disabilities Act (ADA) prohibits insurance companies from denying coverage or charging higher rates to licensed drivers solely because they have a disability.
 But if you require vehicle modifications to drive safely, you may need additional insurance coverage.
-Find out how a disability may affect your coverage and what to look for when shopping for auto insurance.
+Learn how car insurance works, how a disability may affect your coverage and what to look for when comparing car insurance quotes.

 Car Insurance in Your State

 - AK Alaska